 5. Best Sporty Travel Skirt: Nike Modern Rise Tech Classic Golf Skort

-I don’t wear this one as often as the others because it doesn’t reach my knees.
+I don’t wear this one as often as the others because it’s shorter than the others.
 This is a personal preference and typical of these types of skirts.

 Runner up….
-I don’t like wearing long skirts, but if you do, this is one to check out.
+I don’t like wearing long skirts — also known as maxi skirts — but if you do, this is one to check out.

 This ankle-length skirt is made of organic cotton and spandex.
 It’s long, but not frumpy and its fit will complement most body types.
 It’s machine washable and dryable, which is great for women on the go.

 Travel skirts can be remarkably versatile.
 Women also choose travel skirts because they can go from day to night so easily.
 A long skirt looks fantastic and keeps the wearer cool on hot days, but looks glamorous enough for dinner at eight.
 Just a change of blouse and perhaps shoes is all that is required to transform a daytime look into one that is suitable for evening.

 Wearing a skirt with gym shoes